 Semester 1: Studies at Uppsala University, Sweden.
 Introduction - The Role of Law in Environmental Policies (15 credits) Law on Management of Natural Resources and Protection of Biodiversity (15 credits)

 Semester 2: Studies at University of Eastern Finland, Joensuu.
-Climate Change Law and Policy, 5 credits WTO: Environment, Clean Energy and Natural Resources, Trade and Resources, 5 credits International Environmental Law II, 5 credits International Law and Forests, 5 credits Environmental and Social Impact Assessment, 5 credits International Water Law, 5 credits
+Climate Change Law and Policy, 5 credits International Economic Law and the Green Transition, 5 credits International Environmental Law II, 5 credits International Law and Forests, 5 credits Environmental and Social Impact Assessment, 5 credits International Water Law, 5 credits

 Semester 3: Studies at UiT The Arctic University of Norway, Tromsø.
 Energy and Climate Change Law, 15 credits Protection of the Marine Environment with Focus on Marine Living Resources Law, 15 credits